 Because your plant is building so much foliage, it will be very leafy, and the stems will stretch, and become weak.
 The stems will snap easily, and they will be more prone to bugs and diseases.

 How to fix a nitrogen excess will depend on the medium you are growing in.
-It can be as simple as flushing you medium, or, if growing outdoors, you may have to plant crops that will eat a a lot of nitrogen.
+It can be as simple as flushing you medium, or, if growing outdoors, you may have to plant crops that will eat a lot of nitrogen.
+This will help remove some from the soil.

 Nitrogen Excess in Coco & Hydro